 Wine plays a big part in the Tamar Valley, and the region’s many quality restaurants make the most of this amazing bounty.

 In Launceston you’ll find Brisbane Street Bistro and Novaro’s among the best for dinner.

-Bryher on George Street is excellent for a light lunch and Stillwater can’t be beaten for their high-end breakfast.
+Inside Cafe on Paterson Street is excellent for a light lunch and Stillwater can’t be beaten for their high-end breakfast.